 Trump's legislative affairs director, Marc Short, said at a Christian Science Monitor event that "there's probably compromise" necessary to get a deal but "we think that what's best for the American people is a 15 percent corporate rate right now."

 'NO NEW DEBT'

-Senator Joe Manchin of West Virginia, one of the three Democrats due to dine with Trump on Tuesday, said he was prepared to work with the president on taxes so long as it did not add new debt to the national balance sheet.
+Senator Joe Manchin of West Virginia, one of the three Democrats due to dine with Trump on Tuesday, said he is prepared to work with the president on taxes so long as it does not add new debt to the national balance sheet.

 "No new debt, anything that shows me it's going to add debt to our nation.
 I've got 10 grandchildren.
 I'm not going to do that to them," Manchin said.